- Applied Physics graduate courses

 The requirements of the Ph.D. program may be found in the Qualification Procedure for Applied Physics.
-Twelve term courses, normally completed in the first two years, are required for the Ph.D. program.
-The discussion below applies to the Ph.D. program.
-The course requirements are outlined in the Qualification Procedure booklet.
+Nine term courses, normally completed in the first two years, are required for the Ph.D. program.

 All graduate students in Applied Physics are strongly encouraged to take the following core courses:

 There is no general qualifying examination and no foreign language requirement.
 Formal course work is typically limited to the first two years in residence, with an opportunity to choose from an extensive course list.